Understanding intermediate layers using linear classifier probes: Conclusion

+Yoshua Bengio is a senior CIFAR Fellow.
 The authors would like to acknowledge the support of the following agencies for research funding and computing support: NSERC, FQRNT, Calcul Qu\'{e}bec, Compute Canada, the Canada Research Chairs and CIFAR.
+Thanks to Nicolas Ballas for fruitful discussions, to Reyhane Askari and Mohammad Pezeshki for proofreading and comments, and to all the ICLR reviewers for their comments.
+Thanks for Yaroslav Bulatov for the suggestion of taking only a subset of features for the probes, and to Simon Carbonnelle for the suggestion of pooling the features before sending them to probes.